-Eleonora Roaro (Varese, 1989) is a visual artist and researcher based in Milan.
-She studied Photography (BA - IED, Milan), Visual Arts and Curatorial Studies (MA - NABA, Milan) and Contemporary Art Practice (MA - Plymouth University, Plymouth).
-She is a lecturer at NABA (Milan) for the Bachelor's programmes in Cinema & Animation and Creative Technologies, as well as at IED (Milan) for the Bachelor's programme in Design.
-Her work has been shown since 2011 in numerous museums and galleries such as La Triennale (Milan), Fabbrica del Vapore (Milan), Casa degli Artisti (Milan), CAMERA (Turin), MACRO (Rome), CAMeC (La Spezia), E-Werk (Freiburg), Maison de la Culture (Clermont-Ferrand), La Friche (Marseilles), Istituto Italiano di Cultura (Madrid and Prague).
-As a research fellow at the Università degli Studi di Udine, in 2019 she worked on the project "VR and AR in the valorisation of cultural and art heritage".
-For 2020-22 she is part of the project "Sensing Dolce Vita: An Experiment in VR Storytelling" winner of the MISTI Global Seed Fund (MIT and Friuli-Venezia Giulia).
-Some of her recent articles have focused on cinema architecture and VR reconstruction (L'Avventura, 2020; Alphaville, 2021), cinema theatres in visual arts (LabCom, 2021) and Lynn Hershman Leeson's work (Mimesis, 2019).
+Eleonora Roaro (Varese, 1989) is a visual artist and researcher based in Milano.
+She holds degrees in Photography (BA - IED, Milano), Visual Arts and Curatorial Studies (MA - NABA, Milano), and Contemporary Art Practice (MA - University of Plymouth).
+Currently, she is a lecturer in Aesthetics, New Media Aesthetics, Multimedia Communication, and Modern Art History at NABA, Milano (BA Cinema and Animation, BA Creative Technologies, MA Creative Media Production).
+Additionally, she teaches Phenomenology of Contemporary Art at IED Milan (BA in Product Design).
+Starting in 2025, she is also a PhD candidate at Transtechnology Research, University of Plymouth.

+Her work has been shown since 2011 in many galleries and museums such as La Triennale (Milano), Fabbrica del Vapore (Milano), Casa degli Artisti (Milano), CAMERA (Torino), MACRO (Roma), CAMeC (La Spezia), Casa Cavazzini (Udine), mudaC (Carrara), E-Werk (Freiburg), Maison de la Culture (Clermont-Ferrand), La Friche (Marseilles), Istituto Italiano di Cultura (Madrid and Prague).

+As a research fellow at the Università degli Studi di Udine, she contributed to the 2019 project "VR and AR in the valorisation of cultural and art heritage".
+From 2020 to 2024, she was part of the project "Sensing Dolce Vita: An Experiment in VR Storytelling," which won the MISTI Global Seed Fund (Massachusetts Institute of Technology, Cambridge, MA; SISSA, Trieste, Friuli-Venezia Giulia).